-- The university has ten parking garages that are open for public use on a paid basis.
-They are located around campus and are outside the guard kiosks.
+- The university has 12 parking garages that are open for public use on a paid basis.
+They are located around the perimeter of campus.
 See the garage page for their location.

 - There are pay and display meters throughout campus that may be used for short-term parking.